nus-mmsys/QUETRA/README.md

-# Raw logs
+# Files

 Here are the folders and their content:

-/experimental log files/"Buffer Capacity" :Directory containg raw log files from web browser for different buffer capacity.
+raw-logs/ :Directory containg raw log files from web browser for different buffer capacity in the correponding sub-directory and script for extracting the results.
 Naming convention : "NetworkProfile" - "Sample" - "Algorithm".log.
 Please note that buffer capacity is hard coded into logs.

+code/ : Directory containing rate adaptaion logic.

-/RPlot_script : Directory contains already extrated csv file for differnt buffer capacity and R script file to generate graphs and compare the results.
+plots/ : Directory contains already extrated csv file for differnt buffer capacity and R script file to generate graphs and compare the results.

 ## Browser-logs extraction

-parseEvent.sh : Takes name of the "output" file as command line argument.
+raw-logs/parseEvent.sh : Takes name of the "output" file as command line argument.
 Parse the raw browser log files from current directory into time-event csv file.
-The time-event  csv file are located inside graph/"output" directory.
 It also calls evalEvent.sh and csvCreate.sh to extract the informatin from time-event  csv files and create "output file name".csv file in /RESULT directory.

-/RPlot_script/result.csv : Output in the form of `profile,sample,method,bitrate,change,ineff,stall,numStall,avgStall,overflow,numOverflow,qoe,bufSize` for all buffer capacities.
+The time-event  csv file are located inside "event-buffer_occupancy" directory.

 ## R-scripts

 /plot/colorRampPaletteAlpha.R : R script file to support color pallets.

+/plot/results.csv : Output in the form of `profile,sample,method,bitrate,change,ineff,stall,numStall,avgStall,overflow,numOverflow,qoe,bufSize` for all buffer capacities.

 /plot/plot.r : Plots following figure used in **QUETRA: A Queuing Theory Approach to DASH Rate Adaptation**
 * Figure 4: (X,Y)-plot of changes in representation versus bitrate, and stall duration versus number of stalls for different algorithms.